Smiljanic19A/tanin-backend/API_DOCUMENTATION.md

 ### List Bookings

 Retrieve a paginated list of bookings with optional filters.
+Results are ordered by date ascending (soonest first), then by time.

 **Endpoint**